Dynamical Phase Transitions Across Slow and Fast Regimes in a Two-Tone Driven Duffing Resonator: Two-tone nonlinear response

 Building on Ref.~\cite{catalini_slow_2025}, the decisive timescale for applying the quasi-static picture is the resonator ringdown, $\tau = 1/\Gamma$, which low-pass filters the beat-note modulation at $ |\Delta_{21}| $.
 When $|\Delta_{21}| \ll \Gamma$ (beat period $\gg \tau$), the modulation is quasistatic: the vector-flow evolves slowly and the state continuously follows the stationary branches until the branch bifurcates [Fig.~\ref{fig:Fmod_SharkShift}(b)].
 This enforces completed transitions between the low- and high-amplitude Duffing attractors once per cycle.
-Conversely, when $|\Delta_{21}| \lesssim \Gamma$ (beat period $\lesssim \tau$), the modulation is fast: dissipation cannot relax the response to the drifting attractor before it merges with the saddle, so the trajectory lags the changing flow and remains trapped near the initial basin, producing small loops without completed inter-attractor jumps despite an unchanged instantaneous vector-flow.
-Thus, $\tau$ seems to set the boundary between slow transitions in Fig.~\ref{fig:Fmod_SharkShift}(c) and fast, lagging dynamics.
+Conversely, when $|\Delta_{21}| \lesssim \Gamma$ (beat period $\lesssim \tau$), the modulation is fast: dissipation cannot relax the response to the changing attractor before it merges with the saddle, so the trajectory lags the changing flow and remains trapped near the initial basin, producing small loops without completed inter-attractor jumps despite an unchanged instantaneous vector-flow with respect to the quasistatic case.
+Thus, naively, $\tau$ seems to set the boundary between slow transitions in Fig.~\ref{fig:Fmod_SharkShift}(c) and fast, lagging dynamics.
 In the following, we show that this initial intuition from Ref.~\cite{catalini_slow_2025} does not depict the full picture.